-Certain properties are interrelated and it is necessary to have knowledge of all these properties and their current values to allow consistent update and understanding of a target component.
+Certain calendaring properties and components are interrelated and it is necessary to have knowledge of all these properties and their current values to allow consistent update and understanding of a target component.
+The normative definition for these relationships is RFC5445, RFC5446 and related RFCs.